Deadline looms as Panama Canal, consortium seek end to cost dispute

 Although Cesce has declined to comment on how much was guaranteed, a source with knowledge of the operation said it was for $200 million and helped underwrite the $400 million Zurich bond.

-Officials at Zurich ZURN.VX were not immediately available for comment.
+Officials at Zurich were not immediately available for comment.
 A spokesman for Sacyr declined to comment.

 The parties also continued to debate a weekend proposal by the canal authority that would allow work to restart immediately, with it and the consortium each contributing $100 million.